 The key point to note when choosing your grow media is that it must allow the water to drain well.
 If the water does not drain well, the plants’ roots will get waterlogged.
 Once that happens, the roots will start to rot.
 Porosity is very important when choosing your grow media.

 Since aquaponics has been steadily gaining popularity over the years, there are several companies that produce media ideal for aquaponics systems.
-It would be best to invest in a good media to ensure that your system is really good.
-Treat the cost as an investment which will pay dividends in future.
+It would be best to invest in good media to ensure that your system is really good.
+Treat the cost as an investment that will pay dividends in the future.